pbhan710/project03-group11/README.md

 - vote_count.gte=1: Minimum number of votes by TMDB users on movies to search for in TMDB's Discover API.
 Set to 1 to exclude movies with 0 votes, reducing overall search results.
 - sort_by=popularity.desc: Sort movies pulled through TMDB's Discover API by TMDB's popularity metric among TMDB users, descending.
 - append_to_results=credits: Add to the result of an API call more details.
 This is used when making an API call to TMDB's Movie API to also add details on the cast/crew of the movie.

+### Future Improvements
+- Include additional information about each actor such as:
+  - Total movie revenue generated
+  - Characters they played in each movie on the timeline
+- Create/Incorporate different filters in the creation of the top ten list, find ways to base list on different parameters such as genre, gender, etc.
+- Build out a similar structure as we did for actors for directors as well
+- Improve the formatting and color scheme of the project to a higher quality
+- Provide more details on the movies themselves as they populate the timeline
+- Default to the Movie News Tab
+- In build_database.ipynb, we created a large for loop to load our dataframes with information from the API.
+It is slightly hard coded in that, sometimes there is a loss of connection.
+When that happens you have to go and look at what page it stopped loading the data at and then re-run it from wherever it left off to ensure all of the remaining data is stored.
+Given that we only needed to store the data once, we did not look into further code impplementations that would help us run this more efficiently.

 ### Acknowledgements